 If your doors were installed prior to 2008, they need checking.
 Doors installed between 2008 and 2012 should be checked too.
 Sub-standard lock hardware can be replaced by a locksmith.

 Be particularly vigilant with internal bedroom doors in HMOs.
-HMOs may have a higher number of visitors and it’s relatively easy for a random person to enter the property.
-If the current residents are not vigilant, bedroom doors must be resistant to lock bumping.
+HMOs may have a higher number of visitors making it more at risk of strangers entering the property.
+To protect against this, bedroom doors must be resistant to lock bumping.

 You can learn more about lock bumping here.